RomainSepulchre/ShaderExperiments/Notes/5_Lighting/6_SpecularReflection.md

 }
 ```

-We also need to declare a connection variable inside CGPROGRAM to be able to use the property later in the code.
+We also need to declare a connection variable inside CGPROGRAM to be able to use the properties later in the code.

 ```c#
 CGPROGRAM